looker/hackernews/01_intro.md

 ## Where do the Stories Live?

-Hacker New only contains titles and urls that point places (and comments).
+Hacker News only contains titles and urls that point places (and comments).
 Let's take a look where the stories that are posted live.
 In order to do this, we'll have to parse out the host from the URL.
 We'll build a dimension in LookML that does this.
 BigQuery's SQL has a regular expression extractor that makes it pretty easy.
 LookML also has a way that we can write the html for the thing we are displaying.

 We add the dimension to our model: